Resources & Tips

 Accommodation

 Google Hotels As with flights, Google is also my go-to hotel finder.
-The ease of use can’t be beaten, and it perfectly displays the two most important aspects I look out for when choosing a hotel: price and location.
+The ease of use can’t be beaten, and it perfectly displays the two most important aspects I look for when choosing a hotel: price and location.

 I put in my dates and requirements, then the map plots all the options out for me.
 From there I can visually see what options are close to public transport links and the attractions I want to see.
 If I click on the name of a hotel I can get more information, see pictures, and read reviews.
 It even tells me where to book the room for the best price!